Evidence shows that meditation is as effective as standard medical treatments for depression. Learn about effective guided meditation resources.

 GoodTherapy.org can also direct you to therapists internationally who specialize in meditation.

-To use their search function, first enter your location, then select “Mindfulness Based Cognitive Therapy” or “Mindfulness Based Interventions” under “Type of Therapy.”
+To search their site, first enter your location, then select “Mindfulness Based Cognitive Therapy” or “Mindfulness Based Interventions” under “Type of Therapy.”

 The evidence is clear.
 Regular meditation can make you happier and improve your quality of life, in spite of depression.